“Our People, Our Communities – Healthy Together”

-The Chief Executive Officer reporting to the Board of Trustees, is appointed for a five (5) year term and is responsible for the day to day management of the Authority.
-Leading, overseeing and managing the delivery of services and advancing the vision of Newfoundland and Labrador’s public sector health system is the CEO’s top priority.
-Accountable for the development of strategic vision, operational and budget plans, the CEO ensures the Authority delivers healthcare that meets the population’s needs.
-The CEO’s leadership is directed at ensuring a seamless, efficient and efficacious continuum of health services for the region supported by an engaged workforce and strong collaborative relationships with community, regional and provincial stakeholders.
+Reporting to the Board of Trustees, the CEO is appointed for a five (5) year term and is responsible for the day to day management of the WRHA.
+Leading, overseeing and managing the delivery of services as well as implementing and contributing to the vision of Newfoundland and Labrador’s public health care system is the CEO’s top priority.
+Accountable for the development of strategic vision, as well as operational and budget plans, the CEO ensures WRHA delivers health care that meets the population’s needs.
+The CEO’s leadership is directed at ensuring a seamless, efficient, and efficacious continuum of health services for the region supported by an engaged workforce and strong collaborative relationships with community, regional and provincial stakeholders.

 As the ideal candidate, you have a demonstrated successful track record of executive or senior leadership experience in a large and complex public health care system or similar environment, with multiple stakeholders.
 You are a strategic and visionary leader able to influence an organization at various levels and build consensus towards achieving its vision and goals.

 You have an awareness of provincial health care and population health trends and an understanding of a full scope of interrelated health services from public health through home and community, patient and family centered health services, long term care, acute care, as well as mental health and addictions.
 You have the passion to be leading-edge, innovative and forward-thinking and have the understanding, finesse and flexibility to lead systemic and cultural change.
 You demonstrate resilience and flexibility and are able to foster collaborative relationships within a flat and lean organization; creatively leveraging resources to equitably provide quality services to geographically remote residents.
 You have experience developing trustful relationships with numerous and diverse communities, at the levels of both leadership and with the public.